Back to the Beach

 Back to the Beach is a 1987 American comedy film starring Frankie Avalon and Annette Funicello, directed by Lyndall Hobbs.
 The original music score is composed by Steve Dorff.
 The film generated a total domestic gross of $13,110,903.
 It received a "two thumbs up" rating from Siskel and Ebert, who compared it favorably to Grease.

-The film is an open parody of the beach party films made popular in the 1960s, especially those in which Avalon and Funicello had appeared.
+The film is an open parody of the beach party films made popular in the 1960s, especially those in which Avalon and Funicello had appeared, with special appearances by renowned guest actors such as Don Adams, Alan Hale Jr, Bob Denver and Paul Reubens, among others.
 The plot is merely the means of connecting the various sight gags, homages and in-jokes.
 All character names are taken from those earlier films.

 The film's soundtrack included covers of several well-known beach tunes, along with new songs by such artists as Aimee Mann and Private Domain.

 Plot

 Frankie Avalon and Annette Funicello are a husband and wife living in Ohio — far from the surf and sand of their earlier lives together.
 Frankie is a stressed out car salesman and former "Big Kahuna" of the surf scene in California while Annette bottles her own sense of angst up in a bevy of shopping.
 Together they are raising a son, Bobby, who is in the throes of rebellion against his seemingly square folks.

 One day, the family decides to take a vacation to Hawaii.
 Deciding to stop in California to visit their daughter Sandi, Frankie and Annette are appalled to learn that she has been living with surfer Michael.
 The family misses their flight to Hawaii, and ultimately end up staying in California, much to the chagrin of Frankie.
 Frankie and Annette get caught up with the lives of their old friends and their old beach, and thus their last beach adventure begins.

 Along the way, Frankie must work together with a new generation of younger surfers while nearly ruining his marriage by dallying with Connie Stevens — one of several pop-culture icons appearing in the film, including Fishbone, Don Adams, Bob Denver, Alan Hale Jr., Edd Byrnes, Jerry Mathers, Tony Dow, Barbara Billingsley, Dick Dale, Stevie Ray Vaughan, O. J. Simpson, and Pee-wee Herman.
 In the end The Big Kahuna overcomes his own fears and proves that he is still the king of the surfers, as he takes back his title and saves the beach from a gang of beach punks led by Zed.